A Kernel Theory of Modern Data Augmentation: Effects of Augmentation: Invariance and Regularization

 }{

-} For a fixed $w$, this error term is exactly the variance of the estimator, where we assume that the true data $X$ can be sampled from the empirical data points $x_i$ and their augmented versions, specified by $T(x_i)$, weighted by $l''(w^\top \psi(x_i))$.
+} For a fixed $w$, this error term is exactly the variance of the output $w^\top \phi(X)$, where the true data $X$ is assumed to be sampled from the empirical data points $x_i$ and their augmented versions specified by $T(x_i)$, weighted by $l''(w^\top \psi(x_i))$.
+This data-dependent regularization term favors weight vectors that produce similar outputs $w^T \phi(x)$ and $w^T \phi(x')$ if $x'$ is a transformed version of $x$.

-\textbf{Connections to prior work.} Previous work~\cite{maurer2009empirical} bounds generalization error in terms of the empirical loss and the variance of the estimator.
-Therefore the second-order objective here is optimizing generalization and automatically balancing bias (empirical loss) and variance.
-Though the resulting problem is generally non-convex, it can be approximated by a distributionally robust convex optimization problem~\cite{hongseok2017variance}, which can be efficiently solved by a stochastic procedure~\cite{namkoong2016stochastic}.
-Moreover, in Section~\ref{sec:deep_learning}, we show that when applied to neural networks, the described second-order objective can realize classical tangent propagation methods~\cite{simard1992tangent, simard1998transformation,zhao2017marginalized} as a special case.
-More precisely, the second-order only term (green) in Figure~\ref{fig:objective_difference} is equivalent to the approximation described in~\cite{zhao2017marginalized}, where it was described in the context of neural networks.
-Our results indicate that considering both the first- and second-order terms results in a more accurate approximation of the true objective.